 - Roasted or baked foods, instead of unhealthy fried ones.

-- Fresh vegetable and fruit salads.
+- Fresh green leafy vegetables for folic acid and fruit salads.

 - Lean proteins are a must-have for you.

-Important Dietary Tips For Overweight Pregnant Woman:
+Important Dietary Tips For Overweight Pregnant Woman

 Here are a few simple tips that can help you regulate your weight gain during pregnancy: